duketopceo/Dixi/AI_to_Khan.md

 4. **Unused imports** - Cleaned up some unused imports that were causing TypeScript warnings.

+## Environment Setup

+I created a setup script (`scripts/setup_environment.ps1`) that:

+1. **Installs all dependencies** - Automatically installs Node.js dependencies for root, backend, and frontend packages
+2. **Configures PATH** - Adds Node.js (and Python if found) to your PATH environment variable
+3. **Handles Python** - If Python is installed, it will install vision service dependencies too

+The script detected Node.js and added it to your user PATH.
+Python wasn't found, but that's okay - the vision service is optional.
+If you install Python later, you can run the setup script again and it will add Python to PATH and install the vision dependencies.

+**Important:** You'll need to restart your terminal or IDE for PATH changes to take effect in new sessions.
+The current session should work right away though.

 ## Python Test Script

 I noticed the `system_test.py` script wasn't running because Python isn't in your PATH.
 I've: